 15-17 May, Ōhope Beach

-Taiohi-Taiao Youth Jam 2018 is a free 3-day summit for Year 11-12 students in the Bay of Plenty and in 2018 will focus on emergency preparedness and disaster response.
-The key objective of the event is to train two students from every school in the region to become civil defence leaders for their school and wider community, and to obtain the knowledge, skills and support to ensure their schools are prepared for any emergency response situation.
+Taiohi-Taiao Youth Jam 2018 is a free 3-day summit for Year 11-12 students in the Bay of Plenty and in 2018 focused on emergency preparedness and disaster response.
+The key objective of the event wasto train students from every school in the region to become civil defence leaders for their school and wider community, and to obtain the knowledge, skills and support to ensure their schools are prepared for any emergency response situation.

 Benefits for students